ConnorMcCranie/DnD/for_dm/notes/markdown_files/npc_index.md

 - Average height, somewhat chubby human with pale skin, black hair and brown eyes
 - Greets the party at the entrance to Zaridel
 - Reports to Varinn when the Left Eye of Magnus is stolen

+#### Brother Markus

+- Leader of platoon found in the Lavender Labyrinth
+- Said that there was a shortcut to the Mystic Museum via the Lavender Library
+- Despite surrendering, he was killed in battle and offered as food to Jeremy

 ##### Brother Marten